 Hosts can request that students complete this check.
-This may affect the timing of the commencement of the placement.
-Please inform a La Trobe staff contact to assist with the arrangements.
+This may affect timing of the commencement of the placement.
+Students can choose to organise a Police check through La Trobe, then La Trobe can engage a third-party provider fit2work to assist with applying for a Police Check at a reduced cost

-Working with Children Check (WWCC)
+Working With Children Check (WWCC)